A Farewell to Kings: Reception and legacy

 Conversely, Village Voice critic Robert Christgau gave the record a D grade, panning Rush as "the most obnoxious band currently making a killing on the zonked teen circuit"; he further compared them to bands such as Angel, Kansas, and Uriah Heep, "with vocals revved up an octave.
 Or two."

 In the Q & Mojo 2005 Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came in sixth in a list of "40 Cosmic Rock Albums".

 In 2021, American funk metal band Primus embarked on their "A Tribute to Kings" Tour.
 At each show, Primus played their original material in the first set before covering the entire "A Farewell to Kings" album in their second set.
-The first leg began August 10, 2021, in Boise, Idaho, and ended October 25 in Phoenix, Arizona.
-The second leg began April 15, 2022, in Oklahoma City, Oklahoma, and was finished June 25, 2022, in Las Vegas, Nevada.